Life for Mt. Zion began in 1865 in the hearts of a group of settlers from various parts of the state.

 2013 – “Multiply: Making Disciples Who Make Disciples”

 2015 – “150 Years: Build Upon the Rock”

 2016 – “Abide in Christ and Bear Much Fruit”

-Mt.
-Zion has truly been blessed during our 150 years and more of existence!
+God truly blessed Mt.
+Zion during 155 years and more of existence!

 Mt.
-Zion continues to be a Bible-based church that is committed to teaching, training, making disciples, and showing the love of Christ to all people; to be a church that reaches out and seeks to spread the Gospel both in word and deed.
+Zion continues to be a Bible-based church committed to teaching, training, making disciples, and showing the love of Christ to all people.
+To be a church that reaches out and seeks to spread the gospel both in word and deed.